This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-If you’re looking for the best infrared grill that doesn’t necessarily need to be portable, Char-Broil also makes a cart style gas infrared grill that has a little more horsepower and cooking surface area than the Big Easy.
+If you’re looking on a smaller budget, Char-Broil also makes a cart style gas infrared grill that won’t break the bank.
 It’s made of a stylish stainless steel and is built to last for years and years.

 The grill obviously features infrared technology, which prevents flare ups and ensures extremely consistent temperatures across the entire cooking surface.
 The even heat distribution also helps your food lock in delicious juices as it cooks.

 With the Signature TRU-Infrared 3 Burner grill, you’re treated to 450 square inches of primary cooking space, which is more than enough to handle the needs of most cookouts.
 Remember with the infrared technology, you’re getting even heat throughout that entire space.
 There’s also a 150 square inch swing away warming rack to assist in your grilling.